Mark-Mekhail/About/README.md

 ### Folder Structure
 - **src/**: Contains the source code of the project.
-- **public/**: Contains the public assets such as HTML files and images.
+- **public/**: Contains public assets such as HTML files and some images.
 - **.github/**: Contains GitHub-specific files such as workflows and composite actions for CI/CD.

 ### Deployment